-Identity manipulation is the process of learning to change the way you perceive identity.
-It is most commonly used to create the perception of speaking to another person within your mind.
-These others, known in this community as an identity and in other communities as tulpas, are something you can hold conversations with and generally treat as another person in your head.
+Agent creation is the process of creating the perception of speaking to another being within your mind.
+These others, known in this community as an agent and in other communities as tulpas, are something you can hold conversations with and generally treat as another person in your head.

 Have you ever heard of an author whose characters seem to act on their own?
-Have you ever noticed how you behave differently when surrounded by different groups of friends?
-These are common examples of the foundation of identity manipulation.
-By encouraging situations like these to occur, you can train your mind to habitually speak in another voice and with another personality, creating the impression that those thoughts are not your own.
+Have you ever had a conversation in the shower with someone and had a feeling that the conversation flowed similarly to a conversation with another actual person?
+By encouraging situations like this to occur, you can train your mind to habitually speak in another voice and with another personality, creating the impression that those thoughts are not your own.

-Imagine identity manipulation to be the combination of the following 3 mental constructs.
+Imagine agent creation to be the combination of the following 3 mental constructs.

 The ability to assign a foreign feeling identity to thoughts and actions in your mind.